 On April 8, 2008, the Company signed a collaboration agreement for Harmon Hill, LLC ("Harmon Hill") to provide consulting and other services for the development and commercialization of oncology therapeutics by ZIOPHARM.
 Under the agreement the Company has agreed to pay Harmon Hill \$20 thousand per month for the consulting services and has further agreed to pay Harmon Hill (a) \$500 thousand upon the first patient dosing of the Specified Drug in a pivotal trial, which trial uses a dosing regime introduced by Harmon Hill; and (b) provided that the Specified Drug receives regulatory approval from the FDA, the European Medicines Agency or another regulatory agency for the marketing of the Specified Drug, a 1% royalty of the Company's net sales will be awarded to Harmon Hill.
 If the Specified Drug is sublicensed to a third party, the agreement entitles Harmon Hill to 1% award of royalties or other payments received from a sublicense.
-The agreement expired on May 8, 2012 and is currently being renegotiated through November 8, 2012.
-The Company expensed \$240 thousand during each of the years ended December 31, 2009, 2010 and 2011 and \$120 thousand for the six months ended June 30, 2012 for consulting services per the aforementioned agreement.
-No milestones under the license agreement were reached or expensed during the years ended December 31, 2009, 2010, 2011 or for the six months ended June 30, 2012.
+The agreement has been extended through November 8, 2012.
+The Company expensed \$240 thousand during each of the years ended December 31, 2009, 2010 and 2011 and \$180 thousand for the nine months ended September 30, 2012 and 2011, respectively, for consulting services pursuant to this agreement.
+No milestones under the license agreement were reached or expensed since the agreement's inception.